 If claims for the same drug (generic name) overlap, then adjust the prescription start date to be the day after the previous fill has ended.

-If claims for different drugs (different generic names) overlap, do not adjust the prescription start date.

-Calculate the PDC for each individual.
-Divide the number of covered days found in Step 2 by the number of days in the individual’s PDC Period found in Step 1.
+Calculate the PDC for each individual medication.
+Divide the number of covered days found in Step 2 by the number of days for each medication’s PDC Period found in Step 1.

 An example of SAS code for Steps 1-3 was adapted from Pharmacy Quality Alliance (PQA) and is also available at the URL: http://www2.sas.com/proceedings/forum2007/043-2007.pdf.

-Of the individuals identified in Step 3, count the number of individuals with a calculated PDC of at least 0.8 for the targeted high cost pharmaceuticals.
+Of the medications identified in Step 3, count the number of medications with a calculated PDC of at least 0.8.
 This is the numerator.

+For infused medications, the PDC can be calculated from the MAR:

+PDC = # doses administered on time/# doses scheduled

+Whether or not a medication is administered “on time” is left to the discretion of each entity and its policies and procedures.

+Example:

+Patient is scheduled for monthly infusions for 6 months.
+Patient misses dose #5, but gets all other doses on time.

+PDC: 5/6 = 83.3%

 Calculating the PDC is only possible if claims or fill data for the high cost pharmaceutical is available.
 As stated previously, each PRIME entity is required to work with a minimum of one MediCal Managed Care plan for the plan pharmacy claims data.
 Using claims data is the most accurate method of calculating PDC and should be the primary method.
 However, if the plan provides claims data for fewer than the minimum number of PRIME patients allowed (30) or if claims data is otherwise unavailable, a secondary method of calculating PDC may be accomplished via phone calls or in-person interviews: